good deals on cheap 9mm ammo

-I decided to reproduce this rather long article here in part because it is clearly the author's desire that it be widely disseminated.
-Another reason is that it makes interesting reading and I enjoy a good read as much as anyone.
-Although the author has some strong opinions and I don't necessarily agree with all of them, they are informed opinions and worthy of consideration.
-Actually, I have an idea about the identity of "Anonymous," which is another reason this piece appears here, but it is the author's desire to remain amonymous and I could be wrong.
+Perhaps a decade and a half ago, I decided to reproduce this rather long article on Guns and Shooting Online, because it addressed an important topic and it was clearly the author's desire that it be widely disseminated.
+Another reason was that it made interesting reading and I enjoy a good read as much as anyone.
+Although the author had some strong opinions and I didn't necessarily agree with all of them, they were informed opinions and worthy of consideration.
+Actually, I had an idea about the identity of "Anonymous," but I could have been mistaken.

-Some other authorities rely entirely on the latter (e.g. Dr. Martin Fackler, the FBI Wound Ballistics Lab, the National Institute of Justice Ballistic Research Laboratory), which is insufficient to make reliable predictions.
-Human beings react differently to being shot than gelatin, goats, or other test media and bullets that perform spectacular feats in the laboratory sometimes give mediocre results on the street.
+Some other authorities rely entirely on the latter (e.g. Dr. Martin Fackler, the FBI Wound Ballistics Lab, the National Institute of Justice Ballistic Research Laboratory), which is often insufficient to make reliable predictions.
+Human beings react differently to being shot than gelatin or other test media and this should be realized and understood.

-Unfortunately, I cannot teach you tactics in this short essay, only recommend proven ammunition.
-You MUST seek out competent training in tactics and marksmanship from a qualified instructor in your area.
-In the meanwhile, studying Ayoob's great book Stressfire will get you off to an excellent start.
+Unfortunately, I cannot address tactics in this short essay, only recommend proven ammunition.
+You should seek competent training in tactics and marksmanship from a qualified instructor in your area.

 Self Defense Ammunition Generally

 American ammunition is the best in the world.
-Stick to Federal, Cor-Bon, Hornady, Remington, Winchester, Speer or CCI ammunition.
-Some foreign stuff is pretty good (PMC, IMI-Samson, Fiocci), some foreign stuff is great (Dynamit-Nobel, Norma, GECO), some foreign stuff is practice-only junk (e.g. Wolf, CDM - Mexico, military surplus), but no foreign stuff is anywhere near as good as domestic ammunition when it comes to vanquishing hostile attackers.
+Stick to Federal, Cor-Bon, Hornady, Remington, Winchester, Speer, CCI, Blazer, Sig Sauer, Nosler or other American made ammunition.
+Some foreign stuff is pretty good (PMC, IMI-Samson, Fiocci), some foreign stuff is great (Dynamit-Nobel, Norma, GECO), some foreign stuff is practice-only junk (e.g. Wolf, CDM - Mexico, military surplus), but no foreign stuff is as good as domestic ammunition when it comes to vanquishing hostile attackers.
 Buy American.

-Never use hand loaded or reloaded ammunition for self-defense.
+Never use hand loaded or reloaded ammunition for self-defense, unless it is absolutely unavoidable.
 You may encounter some joker who says he can hand-load ammunition so powerful it will knock anything on two legs down for the count, but don't buy it.
 This junk will either misfire or ruin your gun.
-Use only fresh factory-loaded cartridges.
+Use only fresh factory loaded cartridges from reputable manufacturers.

-One should carry hollowpoint ammunition in a defensive handgun.
-Hollowpoint ammunition has much better stopping power than full metal jacket or round-nose lead and stopping power is what you need when being assaulted.
+One should carry ammunition loaded with bullets that expand or fragment rapidly upon impact in a defensive handgun.
+This generally means hollow point bullets, tipped bullets, or in some cases frangible or pre-fragmented bullets.
+Hollow point ammunition has much better stopping power than full metal jacket or round-nose lead and stopping power is what you need when being assaulted.

 The point is not to wound or kill the adversary, the point is to stop him in his tracks and make him cease attacking you.
 Stopping power (sometimes called "knock-down power") refers to a particular bullet's ability to incapacitate an attacker; the greater that ability, the less chance that your attacker will be able to continue shooting, stabbing, or beating you after you have shot him.

-Hollowpoint ammunition is NOT more lethal than ball (full metal jacket) ammunition.
+Hollow point ammunition is NOT more lethal than ball (full metal jacket) ammunition.
 You may have seen media hype about "killer dum-dum bullets," but this is nonsense.
-Hollowpoint bullets usually expand and stop in the human body and thus the attacker absorbs much more of the bullet's kinetic energy than if the bullet had merely zipped through him and left two small holes.
-Hollowpoint ammunition is also safer for all parties concerned.
+Hollow point bullets usually expand and stop in the human body and thus the attacker absorbs much more of the bullet's kinetic energy than if the bullet had merely zipped through him and left two small holes.

 Generally speaking, fast expanding bullets are the best choice for rifles.
 Hollow point and plastic tipped bullets usually expand rapidly.
 Some soft-point designs are recommended and these will be specified.

 Use buckshot.
-Slugs and birdshot are useful in some limited and uncommon situations.
+Slugs and birdshot may be useful in some limited situations.